biocore/emp/code/colors-styles/README.md

 ## code/colors-styles

-Code is used in the following section numbers of `figures/README.md`.
+`empcolors.py` designates colors for EMPO categories and is used in multiple scripts and notebooks.